Employment Law – Services for Businesses – defending a claim for unfair or wrongful dismissal

 • If there are allegations of discrimination which are linked to the dismissal.

-1. VAT is payable (where applicable) in addition to our fees, and you may also need to pay court fees in addition to our fees.
+1. VAT is payable (where applicable) in addition to my fees, and you may also need to pay court fees in addition to our fees.

 2. The fixed fee scheme requires you to provide reasonable instructions in a reasonable and timely manner.

-3. If the proceedings become unexpectedly complicated we reserve the right to charge for this extra work on a time spent basis.
+3. If the proceedings become unexpectedly complicated I reserve the right to charge for this extra work on a time spent basis.

-4. If we need to involve outside experts, you will be liable for their fees.
+4. If it is necessary to involve outside experts, you will be liable for their fees.

-5. The fees set out herein do not include representation at court hearings.
+5. The fees set out herein do not include representation at tribunal hearings.